If you’d like to build a one-page website, Polestar and SiteOrigin Page Builder make the job easy.

 Once inserted you can edit each section of the pre-built layout and insert your own content.
 You can, of course, build your one-pager from scratch using Page Builder but for this tutorial, we’ll use a pre-built layout to speed things up.

 Our page is now set up.
 Our next task is to ready the page for navigation links that will take the user to each section.
 We’ll do this by inserting an ID in each row.
 From the Page Builder interface, edit the first row by clicking the wrench icon on the right then Edit Row.
 Click the Attributes heading in the right column and locate the Row ID field at the top.
 Type a word to identify this row, for example, if your first row had information about the page/service/company you might enter about as the ID.
 Once inserted, click the Done button at the bottom right of the modal window and repeat this process for each row.
 Each ID should be unique.
+If you’re using the One Pager pre-built layout, there will be row ID’s already inserted, you can either use the existing ID names or replace them with your own.

 Go to AppearanceMenus.
 If you don’t yet have a custom menu created and assigned to Polestar’s Header Menu location, click create a new menu, name your menu and use the checkbox at the bottom of the page to assign it to the theme’s Header Menu location.